+Flesh Eating Bacteria Prevention, Treatment, and What is It Exactly?
 There is something about being “eaten alive” by bacteria, crawling unseen on your skin, that is so primitive and so sci-fi at the same time, it unleashes the primal fear in us.
 Maybe this is why, on the rare occasion that the gruesome flesh-eating bacterial infection strikes, it creates a storm in cyberspace.

 Bacterial strains colonize the skin and membranes of your nose and remain benign but stealthy colonizers there until they come into contact with, maybe a surgical wound in a person who’s just had a transplant and who’s taking immunosuppressant to prevent the transplanted organ from being rejected.

-Deadly flesh-eating superbug spreads in the UK?
-Hogwash, NHS says Is there really such a thing as a new, deadly flesh-eating superbug that can be spread by coughing and sneezing?
+Flesh Eating Virus in Britain (the U.K.).
+Is there really such a thing as a new, deadly flesh-eating superbug that can be spread by coughing and sneezing?
 Should we worry?
 Can we prevent it?

 Last week, British commuters were alarmed when a tabloid warned that coughing and sneezing on crowded trains and buses could spread a deadly “flesh-eating superbug.”

 Continue reading “Flesh Eating Virus in Britain (the U.K.)”